GiancarloMCorrea/extractOceanVariables/README.md

                       radius = 5) # in km
 ```

-## Explore the extracted environmental variable
+## Plot the extracted environmental variable

 After adding the environmental information to your data (`sst_MUR`), you can explore it by plotting the data.
 I have prepared a function (`plot_map`, found in `code/auxFunctions.R`) that allows you to plot the environmental information for a specific period (`group_col`):